 This section of rttpd.conf configures the way in which user signatures are authenticated.
-For more information on how the Liberator authenticates users, see Authentication and entitlement on page 103 signature-validtime How long a gene erated signature is valid for, in seconds. Туре: integer Default value: 600 signature-hashsize Size of hashtable e for storing signature keys. Туре: integer Default value: 8192 add-sigkey Adds a signature e checking key to the configuration file.
-Syntax: add-sigkey key-id timeou keyfil end-sigkey ut [values]
+For more information on how the Liberator authenticates users, see "Authentication and entitlement" on page 105 signature-validtime How long a gene erated signature is valid for, in seconds. Туре: integer Default value: 600 signature-hashsize Size of hashtable le for storing signature keys. Туре: integer Default value: 8192 add-sigkey Adds a signature e checking key to the configuration file.
+Syntax: add-sigkey key-id timeou keyfi end-sigkey out [values]

-Name Туре Default Description key-id string [no default] The user name for this signature key.
-Must be the same as the siguser parameter of an add-user entry in an Auth Module configuration file (see add-user for cfgauth on page 221). timeout float 600 How long a generated signature is valid for, in seconds.
-Overrides signature-validtime (see page 217). keyfile string [no default] Filename of public key.
+Name Туре Default Description key-id string [no default] The identifier of this signature key.
+When Liberator uses the cfgauth authorization module, key-id must be the same as the siguser option of an add-user entry in the cfgauth configuration file (see add-user for cfgauth.conf on page 233). timeout float 600 How long a generated signature is valid for, in seconds.
+Overrides signature-validtime (see page 229). keyfile string [no default] Filename of public key.